 Investing without a plan is like going on a road trip without a map—you will get somewhere, but you will have no idea where until you get there.
-Having an investment plan ensures that you’ll get where you need to be, keeping you in line with a long-term plan that suits your investment objectives.
+Having an asset management plan ensures that you’ll get where you need to be, keeping you in line with a long-term plan that suits your investment objectives.
 Any investment plan should include:

 - Goals: What are you trying to accomplish by investing?
 Are you trying to accumulate a certain amount for your child’s college fund or for your retirement?
 Be specific.